Young activists won a landmark state climate trial. Now they're challenging Trump's orders

 Carbon dioxide, which is released when fossil fuels are burned, traps heat in the atmosphere and is largely responsible for the warming of the climate.

-The federal government and states do not plan to call any witnesses.
+Amanda Braynack, communications director for Montana Attorney General Austin Knudsen, said the states were trying to prevent the litigants from “destroying our country's energy security.”

-Amanda Braynack, a spokesperson for Montana Attorney General Austin Knudsen, said the states were trying to prevent the litigants from “destroying our country's energy security.”
+Attorneys for the federal government and states are expected to deliver arguments but not call any witnesses.

 Even if the activists lose, it could draw attention to Trump's perceived failures to act against climate change, said Jonathan Adler, a climate law expert at William and Mary Law School in Virginia.